 First of all, recall that inductive types are defined as the least solution of some equation.
-For example, the type Nat of natural numbers can be defined as the least set X for which there is a bijection $X \cong 1+X$ , where 1 is a singleton set with element \, and + is disjoint union of sets with injection functions inl and inr.
-The right-to-left component of the bijection, $f:: 1+Nat \to Nat$ , gives rise to the constructors for naturals by defining Zero = f(inl \) and Succ n = f(inr n).
-In turn, the left-to-right component $g:: Nat \to 1+Nat$ gives a form of case analysis, mapping Zero to inl \ and Succ n to inr n.
+For example, the type Nat of natural numbers can be defined as the least set X for which there is a bijection $X \cong 1 + X$, where 1 is a singleton set with element , and + is disjoint union of sets with injection functions inl and inr.
+The right-to-left component of the bijection, $f :: 1 + Nat \rightarrow Nat$, gives rise to the constructors for naturals by defining Zero = f(inl ) and Succ n = f(inr n).
+In turn, the left-to-right component $g :: Nat \rightarrow$ 1 + Nat gives a form of case analysis, mapping Zero to inl and Succ n to inr n.

 Dually, coinductive types are defined as the greatest solution of some equation.
-For example, the equation $X \cong 1+X$ also has a greatest solution, given by the type $Nat^{\infty}$ of natural numbers together with an infinite value defined by $inf = Succ \ inf$ .
-In a similar manner, the coinductive type Stream A of streams of type A can be defined as the greatest set X for which there is a bijection $X \cong A \times X$ , where $\times$ is Cartesian product of sets with projection functions fst and snd.
-The left-to-right component of the bijection, $f:Stream A \to A \times Stream A$ , gives rise to the deconstructors for streams by defining $head \ xs = fst \ (f \ xs)$ and $tail \ xs = snd \ (f \ xs)$ .
-In turn, the right-to-left component $g:A \times Stream A \to Stream A$ gives rise to the constructor for streams by defining $x \triangleleft xs = g \ (x,xs)$ .
+For example, the equation $X \cong 1 + X$ also has a greatest solution, given by the type Nat^{∞} of natural numbers together with an infinite value defined by $inf = Succ \ inf$.
+In a similar manner, the coinductive type Stream A of streams of type A can be defined as the greatest set X for which there is a bijection $X \cong A \times X$, where \times is Cartesian product of sets with projection functions fst and snd.
+The left-to-right component of the bijection, $f :: Stream A \to A \times Stream A$, gives rise to the deconstructors for streams by defining head xs = fst (f xs) and tail xs = snd (f xs).
+In turn, the right-to-left component $g :: A \times Stream A \to Stream A$ gives rise to the constructor for streams by defining $x \triangleleft xs = g(x, xs)$.

 Just as types can be defined using equations, so too can values.
 Consider a recursive equation xs = f xs that defines a stream xs in terms of itself and some function f.
 Any stream that solves this equation for xs is called a fixed point of f.
 Hence, solving a stream equation means finding a fixed point of a function on streams.
 However, not all such functions have fixed points.
-For example, the function map(+1) has no fixed point, which corresponds to the fact that the equation xs = map(+1)xs is not a valid definition for a stream.
+For example, the function map (+1) has no fixed point, which corresponds to the fact that the equation xs = map (+1) xs is not a valid definition for a stream.
 Moreover, some functions have many fixed points.
-For example, the identity function has any stream as a fixed point, which corresponds to the fact that the equation xs = xs is also an invalid definition.
-Note that there is no general notion of ordering on streams, so it doesn't make sense to consider least or greatest fixed points in this context.
+For example, the identity function has any stream as a fixed point, which corresponds to the fact that there is no general notion of ordering on streams, so it doesn't make sense to consider least or greatest fixed points in this context.

 What then makes a valid definition?
-Our approach is to only consider functions on streams that have a unique fixed point, denoted by fixf, which is adopted as the semantics of the corresponding recursive equation.
-For example, the function $(1 \triangleleft)$ has a unique fixed point given by the constant stream of ones, which corresponds to the fact that the equation $ones = 1 \triangleleft ones$ is a valid definition.
-In conclusion, the question of when a recursive stream equation defines a stream can now be rephrased as follows: when does a function $f :: Stream \ a \rightarrow Stream \ a$ have a unique fixed point $fixf :: Stream \ a$ ?
+Our approach is to only consider functions on streams that have a unique fixed point, denoted by fix f, which is adopted as the semantics of the corresponding recursive equation.
+For example, the function $(1 \triangleleft)$ has a unique fixed point given by the constant stream of ones, which corresponds to the fact that the equation ones = 1 \triangleleft ones is a valid definition.
+In conclusion, the question of when a recursive stream equation defines a stream can now be rephrased as follows: when does a function $f :: Stream a \rightarrow Stream a$ have a unique fixed point fix f :: Stream a?